linode/docs/docs/applications/game-servers/just-cause-2-multiplayer-on-ubuntu.md

 <hr>

-Just Cause 2 is a single-player game published by Square Enix.
+[Just Cause 2](http://www.justcause2.com/) is a single-player game published by Square Enix.
 Because it has no multiplayer mode, the modding community has created a multiplayer mod for the game that is quite popular.
-This guide will explain how to prepare your VPS, install SteamCMD and then install and configure Just Cause 2's multiplayer mod.
+This guide will explain how to prepare your Linode, install SteamCMD and then install and configure Just Cause 2's multiplayer mod.

 ## Before You Begin